googlearchive/polymer-patterns/README.md

 polymer-snippets
 ================

-Small, useful, snippets/samples that show how to do things the Polymer way
+Small, useful, snippets/samples that show how to do things the Polymer way.

 #### Setup